 Back in the day, people used to fantasize about flying cars and hoverboards.
 This future is even depicted in a number of movies from Back to the Future to Harry Potter.
 Although the flights of fancy haven’t quite panned out, there are cars out there that are already revolutionizing the industry in a more meaningful way.
-In the context of global warming and the danger it poses, their eco-friendliness might just be a better asset than the ability to fly or shoot lasers.
+In the context of global warming and the danger car poses, their eco-friendliness might just be a better asset than the ability to fly or shoot lasers.

 By now, you’ve probably heard of electric cars.
 Elon Musk created a pretty famous one, and there are many other car manufacturers out there that have dipped their toes into the marketplace, often with great results.
 But if you’re still on the fence about whether to make the switch to electric, here are several arguments that should help sway you in the right direction: